st-gb/CPUinfoAndControl/BUILD.md

 See [here regarding version 3.15]( http://github.com/wxWidgets/wxWidgets/releases/tag/v3.1.5).\
-If these do not exist for the compiler version or your choice then you can build them manually from the wxWidgets source code.
+If these do not exist for the compiler version of your choice then you can build them manually from the wxWidgets source code.

-#### Apache Xerces 3.x for [XML](http://en.wikipedia.org/wiki/XML) processing
+#### [Apache Xerces](http://xerces.apache.org/xerces-c/) 3.x for GUI and service

 - if building with [Cygwin](http://en.wikipedia.org/wiki/Cygwin) then download [Cygwin binaries as proposed here](